HIllya51/LunaTranslator/docs/en/guochandamoxing.md

 However, sometimes you may want to use multiple different API interface addresses, prompts, models, or parameters simultaneously to compare translation results.
 Here's how:

-1. Click the "+" button at the bottom right.
+1. Click the "+" button above.
    ![img](https://image.lunatranslator.org/zh/damoxing/extraapi1.png)
-2. A window will pop up.
+1. A window will pop up.
 Select the general large model interface and give it a name.
 This will duplicate the current settings and API of the general large model interface.
    ![img](https://image.lunatranslator.org/zh/damoxing/extraapi2.png)
-3. Activate the duplicated interface and configure it separately.
+1. Activate the duplicated interface and configure it separately.
 The duplicated interface can run alongside the original one, allowing you to use multiple different settings simultaneously.
    ![img](https://image.lunatranslator.org/zh/damoxing/extraapi3.png)
 :::